ldkong1205/MSc-Dissertation/README.md

 # Acknowledgement

 I would like to thank to my advisor Prof. [WEN BIHAN](http://bihanwen.com) and to Mr. [LIU JUNHAO](https://github.com/jhliu17) for supporting me through this project.
+I would like to thank to my parents and my family for supporting me do whatever I want to do.

 # Reference